Rotations PGY 1

 Neurology Boston Medical Center

-Residents have 2 one-month rotations are part of the neurology team that includes second, third and fourth year neurology residents and the team attending.
-The neurology team consults to medicine, surgery and the emergency department and provides treatment to inpatient neurology patients.
+Residents have two 4 week rotations as part of the neurology team that includes second, third and fourth year neurology residents and the team attending.
+The neurology team consults to medicine, surgery, and the emergency department and provides treatment to inpatient neurology patients.
 Residents see a wide range of neurological disorders including disorders of the central and peripheral nervous system and provide state of the art treatment.
 Psychiatry residents learn through rounds with bedside teaching and in a weekly formal lecture series and Neurology Grand Rounds.
-Residents do not take call on this service.

 First year residents have no overnight call.